1921 Pala

 1921 Pala, provisional designation is a background asteroid in an unstable orbit located in the outer region of asteroid belt, approximately 8.2 kilometers in diameter.
 It is one of very few bodies located in the 2 : 1 mean motion resonance with Jupiter.
 It was discovered by Dutch–American astronomer Tom Gehrels at Palomar Observatory on 20 September 1973.

 Orbit and characterization

 Pala is a non-family background asteroid from the main belt's background population.
 It orbits the Sun in the outer asteroid belt at a distance of 2.0–4.6 AU once every 5 years and 12 months (2,187 days; semi-major axis of 3.30 AU).
 Its orbit has an eccentricity of 0.39 and an inclination of 19° with respect to the ecliptic.
 The body's observation arc begins at Palomar with its official discovery observation.

 It has a strongly unstable orbit near the 2:1 orbital resonance with Jupiter.
-The asteroid's orbit is expected to persist for another 18 million years though.
+The asteroid's orbit is expected to persist for another 18 million years.

 Pala measures approximately 8.2 kilometers in diameter, while the albedo of its surface has not been estimated.
 As of 2017, the body's spectral type as well as its rotation period and shape remain unknown.